ciscodocs/ltrent-2008-clemea25/docs/lab1b_route_traffic_acl.md

 Stockholm-FW#
 ```
 ## Conclusion
-In conclusion, the configuration group and centralized traffic data policy implemented in this lab successfully ensured that traffic originating
+In conclusion, the configuration group and Access Control List(ACL) implemented in this lab successfully ensured that traffic originating
 from the **Stockholm-User** at **Stockholm-Branch (site-10)** and destined for the **Sydney-User** at **Sydney-Branch (site-20)** was routed through
 the locally hosted **firewall (Stockholm-FW)** at **Stockholm-Branch**.
 The firewall, reachable via the Stockholm-Branch WAN-Edge in **VRF-1**, effectively
 inspected the traffic before allowing it to proceed to its destination.
-This demonstrates the practical application of service chaining and centralized
+This demonstrates the practical application of service chaining and ACL
-data policies in steering traffic through desired network functions within the Cisco SD-WAN fabric.
+in steering traffic through desired network functions within the Cisco SD-WAN fabric.

 !!! info
     Before proceeding to the **next lab**, it is essential to **<font color="red">deactivate</font>** the centralized data policy configured in the